hamzakhanx9/Faxtractor/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE) (add LICENSE file if desired).
+This project is open source and available under the [MIT License](LICENSE)